OctopusDeploy/docs/docs/octopus-cloud/migrations.md

 1. Understand the differences between Octopus Cloud and your Octopus Server.
 1. Upgrading your Octopus Server instance to the latest major/minor release of Octopus Deploy (2021.1, 2021.2, etc.).
-1. Using [Polling or Listening tentacles](/docs/infrastructure/deployment-targets/windows-targets/index.md) for your deployment targets and workers.
+1. Determine if you are using [Polling or Listening tentacles](/docs/infrastructure/deployment-targets/windows-targets/index.md) for your deployment targets and workers.
-1. Create your Octopus Cloud instance.
+1. Creating your Octopus Cloud instance.
-1. Firewall settings for your tentacles.
+1. Configuring any firewall settings for your tentacles.
 1. Configuring workers and worker pools.
 1. Testing external package repository connectivity.